-- Shift worker means an employee who is required to work all or part of their ordinary hours of work outside the spread of ordinary hours on a rostered basis. - Day shift a shift that commences earlier than 12 noon and finishes at or before 7.00pm. - Afternoon shift a complete rostered shift of any number of hours commencing at or after 12 noon and finishing at or after 7.00pm on the same day. - Night shift a completed rostered shift worked between the hours of 7.30pm and 8.00am inclusive and finishing at or after midnight. - All time worked in excess of 8 hours on a rostered extended night shift is credited towards a rostered day off. - An employee changing from night duty to day duty or day duty to night duty must be free from duty during the 20 hours immediately preceding the commencement of the changed duty. - Casual and part time employees must not be rostered for more than 76 hours in any fortnight, unless temporarily replacing a full time employee. - Shift penalty Monday to Friday: - an employee working on an afternoon shift from Monday to Friday must be paid an allowance of 12.5% of the ordinary rate in addition to their normal pay. - o an employee working on a night shift from Monday to Friday must be paid an allowance of 15% of the ordinary rate in additional to their normal pay. - Saturday and Sunday work: - o an employee must be paid an allowance of 50% of the ordinary rate in additional to their normal pay for ordinary hours worked between midnight Friday and midnight Sunday.
+- Shift worker means an employee who is required to work all or part of their ordinary hours of work outside the spread of ordinary hours on a rostered basis. - Day shift a shift that commences earlier than 12 noon and finishes at or before 7.00pm. - Afternoon shift a complete rostered shift of any number of hours commencing at or after 12 noon and finishing at or after 7.00pm on the same day. - Night shift a complete rostered shift worked between the hours of 7.30pm and 8.00am inclusive and finishing at or after 12 midnight. - All time worked in excess of 8 hours on a rostered extended night shift is credited towards a rostered day off. - An employee changing from night duty to day duty or day duty to night duty must be free from duty during the 20 hours immediately preceding the commencement of the changed duty. - Shift penalty Monday to Friday: - o an employee working on an afternoon shift from Monday to Friday must be paid an allowance of 12,5% of the ordinary rate in addition to their normal pay; and - o an employee working on a night shift from Monday to Friday must be paid an allowance of 15% of the ordinary rate in addition to their normal pay. - Saturday and Sunday work: - o an employee must be paid an allowance of 50% of the ordinary rate in addition to their normal pay for ordinary hours worked between midnight Friday and midnight Saturday; and - o an employee must be paid an allowance of 75% of the ordinary rate in addition to their normal pay for ordinary hours worked between midnight Saturday and midnight Sunday.